Chusky History/Origin

 The Chusky has a bold, independent personality, combining the intelligence of both the Chow Chow and Siberian Husky.
-They're loyal and protective, making them excellent watchdogs, but can also be friendly and affectionate with their families.
+These hybrid dogs are loyal and protective, making them excellent watchdogs, but can also be friendly and affectionate with their families.

 The Chusky usually has a medium-length muzzle, with upright ears and a black nose.
 The muzzle can be either tapered like a Husky or broader like a Chow Chow.
 Their almond-shaped eyes may be brown, blue, hazel, or two different colors.
 They also have webbed, cat-like feet and a long, muscular body.